meowoodie/rabbit-lib/README.md

 Tips
 ----
-You could only choose the event from above definitions, but the name of register you could define by yourself.
+You would only choose the event from above definitions, but the name of register you could define by yourself.